menschlabs-challenges/coding-challenge-template/README.md

 trigger the application build process on Heroku's end.
 Once the command completes, your updated code should be running.
 You can use `heroku logs --tail` to see updated server logs, which will include anything you print to stdout.

+Now you should be all set up and ready for the coding challenge coming your way soon!